What is New York State’s Serious Injury Threshold for Personal Injuries?

 Proving a Serious Personal Injury Case in New York

 After becoming injured, the best thing you can do is to speak to an experienced personal injury lawyer in New York.
-Your lawyer will be able to help you understand whether your case qualifies as a serious injury or not.
+Your lawyer will be able to help you understand whether your case qualifies as a severe injury or not.
 Even if your case does qualify as a serious injury and you bring a personal injury lawsuit, the defendant will likely argue that your injury should not have qualified as a serious injury.
 The insurance company for the defendant or the at-fault driver’s defense lawyer will try to prove that you are not injured enough to bring a personal injury lawsuit.
 Their goal is to get your case dismissed.

 Following Your Doctor’s Orders is Crucial

-If your doctor refers you to specialists, such as an orthopedic surgeon or a physical therapist, you must follow up with the specialist.
+Suppose your doctor refers you to specialists, such as an orthopedic surgeon or a physical therapist.
+In that case, you must follow up with the specialist.
 If you do not, the defense will try to argue that you were not injured enough to require a specialist, and your case should be barred.
-If you have a pre-existing condition or some other type of medical trauma that occurred after your accident, your claim can
+Suppose you have a pre-existing condition or some other type of medical trauma that occurred after your accident.
+In that case, your claim can become even more complicated.
+The defendant will likely try to argue that your subsequent accident caused your injuries, and he or she is not financially liable.
+You will need to provide medical evidence that clearly shows that the injury you suffer from is the result of the accident caused by the defendant.

 Contact a New York Personal Injury Lawyer Today

-Proving that you have experienced a serious injury in court is challenging.
+Proving that you have experienced a severe injury in court is challenging.
 Whether you are disputing your claim with an insurance company or with the at-fault person’s defense lawyer, you need your attorney on your side advocating for your rights.
 Contact the New York personal injury lawyers at Stanley Law Offices today to schedule your free initial consultation.